bradcar/MicroPython_BMPxxx/README.md

-# Micropython bmp58x driver
+# Micropython bmpxxx driver
 MicroPython Driver for the Bosch BMP585, BMP581, BMP390, and ~~BMP280~~  pressure sensors using I2C.
 It has the ability to adjust sea level pressure and/or the sensors altitude at a known elevation for accurate future tracking.

-## Micropython bmp58x driver
+## Micropython bmpxxx driver
 Code includes:
 * BMP585, BMP581, BMP390, ~~BMP280~~(to test Nov 20, 2024) supported
 * I2C only (driver would need modifications for SDI)